fivepixels/fivepixels/README.md

 # 👋 Hello There!

 Hi, I am So Seol from South Korea, and I am 15 years old, and I am currently attending on <a href="https://bodwell.edu/">Bodwell High School</a>, Canada Private School.
+I decided to enter this school to learn English and go to college about Information Technologies and Computer Programming.
+I have been learning new stacks, maintaining many Computer Programming Projects..
+I want to be Developer!

 ## Badges